Outdoor TV Antenna Not Working? Easy Fixes First

 When attic placement is involved, comparing outdoor versus attic antenna performance for reliable reception can also explain why signals struggle despite correct equipment.

-When an Outdoor Antenna Setup Needs Adjustment — Not Replacement
+When Your Outdoor Antenna Needs an Adjustment (Not a Replacement)

 Frequently Asked Questions